lino-framework/book/docs/about/features.rst

 Lino then adds its own features to the above:

 - An out-of-the-box :doc:`user interface <ui>`.
-Lino application developers don't waste their time writing html templates or css.
+We believe that application developers should *develop applications*, not waste their time writing html templates or css.
+It is one of Lino's design goals to **separate business logic and user interface**.

 - :ref:`Layouts <layouts>`:
   Lino applications use the Python language not only